intermedia-net/printcoverage/readme.md

 ```

 ## How it works
-It processes the jacoco report xml file, count the coverage and send it via Azure
+The plugin processes the jacoco report xml file, analyzes the test coverage stat, and then posts it via Azure
-DevOps api as a pull request status.
+DevOps api as a pull request status update.

 <!-- Badges -->